 Can You Rent a Scooter in Fiji?© FijiPocketGuide.com

 You can use your overseas motorbike license to hire a scooter in Fiji, as explained in Can You Drive in Fiji with Your Overseas License?

-Scooters also need to be returned with a full tank of fuel or else you will be charged a premium rate per litre plus a service fee.
+Scooters also need to be returned with a full tank of fuel, or you will be charged a premium rate per litre plus a service fee.

+Can You Rent a Scooter in Fiji?© FijiPocketGuide.com